 Overview

-With the paradigm shift in computing where businesses and end-users can access infocomm services via cloud computing, IMDA has since 2007 increased its focus from seeding cloud service providers and sharpening Singapore overall competitiveness through adoption of cloud services to enhancing the vibrancy and growth of infocomm sector through development of a cloud ecosystem.
+In response to the paradigm shift in computing that enables businesses and end-users to access Infocomm services through cloud computing, IMDA has, since 2007, been increasingly focusing on fostering cloud service providers and enhancing Singapore's overall competitiveness through the adoption of cloud services in line with IMDA regulations.
+Their efforts have led to enhancing the vibrancy and growth of the Infocomm sector through the development of a cloud ecosystem.
 With the recent launch of IMDA Services 4.0 in Nov 2018, cloud has become naturally the de facto platform that catalyses and supports the delivery of seamless digital Services enabled by emerging technologies.

-Cloud security has always been the key impediments to the adoption of cloud services since its inception.
-Much concerted effort was put in to secure its delivery and at the same time, build trust through transparency as cloud grows in importance.
+Cloud security has always been the key impediment to the adoption of cloud services since its inception.
+Much concerted effort was put in to secure its delivery and build trust through transparency as the cloud grows in importance, adhering to cloud security policies.
 Several standards related to cloud computing security were developed.
 A technical reference (TR30) for Virtualisation Security for Servers was introduced in 2012 followed closely by the launch of the world’s first cloud security standard that covers multiple tiers of cloud security (MTCS SS 584) in Oct 2013.
-An accredited certification scheme was subsequently introduced in 2014.
+An accredited cloud security certification scheme was subsequently introduced in 2014.
 It is now the de facto standards for the cloud industry in Singapore.
 The TR30 was later contributed to international standard body (ISO/IEC JTC1) and enhanced as an international standard (ISO/IEC 21878:2018).

 Available standards